 With Susanne Sachsse, Maria Ivanenko, Boris Lisowski, Krishna Kumar Krishnan.
 Invited by the conductor Premil Petrovic to stage Arnold Schoenberg’s Pierrot Lunaire, a musical theater work from 1912 based on the poems of Albert Giraud, LaBruce transposed a strange and tragic episode of true crime onto the composition.
 Complementing the original atonal score is a narrative about a trans man who is outed by his girlfriend’s father and forbidden from seeing the young woman again.
 Crestfallen, the protagonist decides to prove the fact of his manhood by castrating a taxi driver and then revealing his newly transplanted member to the two of them.
 This story, which for LaBruce “serves as a kind of allegory for all gender radicals and outcasts driven to extremes by the disapproval and hostility of the dominant order,” is rendered in a visual style that nods to the era of Schoenberg’s melodrama.
 LaBruce cheekily appropriates the formal vocabulary of silent cinema with black-and-white photography, irises, and intertitles like “A cock, a cock, my kingdom for a cock!”

-Monday, April 27, 2015,4:00 p.m.Introduction and post-screening discussion with Bruce La BruceThe Museum of Modern Art, Theater 2
+Monday, April 27, 2015,4:00 p.m.Introduction and post-screening discussion with Bruce La BruceThe Museum of Modern Art, Floor T2, Theater 2